Izanau

 https://www.nichibenren.or.jp/en/legalinfo/counceling.html

-Once the advice is obtained, it may be possible to hire an attorney based on contingency fee (the attorney receives a percentage of a judgment or settlement after deduction of expenses as the fee).
+Once the advice is obtained, it may be possible to hire an attorney based on a contingency fee (the attorney receives a percentage of a judgment or settlement after the deduction of expenses as the fee).

-You can also find English speaking attorneys and registered foreign attorneys in Japan through Martindale Hubbell.
+You can also find English-speaking attorneys and registered foreign attorneys in Japan through Martindale Hubbell.
 These firms primarily have corporate clients and the fees will be relatively high.

 https://www.martindale.com/search/attorneys-law-firms-articles/?term=Japan